apache/flink/docs/content.zh/docs/deployment/cli.md

             <td><code class="highlighter-rouge">-pyarch,--pyArchives</code></td>
             <td>
                 Add python archive files for job.
 The archive files will be extracted to the working directory of python UDF worker.
-Currently only zip-format is supported.
 For each archive file, a target directory be specified.
 If the target directory name is specified, the archive file will be extracted to a directory with the specified name.
 Otherwise, the archive file will be extracted to a directory with the same name of the archive file.
 The files uploaded via this option are accessible